-Here, we breakdown four ways you can continue to stimulate bone density at home.
+Here, we break down four ways you can continue to stimulate bone density at home.

 Eat More Vegetables

-Consuming vegetables is healthy for a number of reasons, none more so than keeping your bone strong.
+Consuming vegetables are healthy for a number of reasons, none more so than keeping your bone strong.
 Vegetables are low in calories and provide the required minerals and vitamins for strong and healthy teeth.
 Green and leafy vegetables are recommended, such as broccoli, kale and spinach.

 Natural Calcium Foods

 Alongside vegetables, make sure your meal contains the right amount of calcium.
-Calcium is an essential mineral for your bone and your enamel, located on the front surface of your teeth which plays a vital role in keeping your teeth white and away from harmful bacterial substances.
+Calcium is an essential mineral for your bone and your enamel, located on the front surface of your teeth, which plays a vital role in keeping your teeth white and away from harmful bacterial substances.
 Through your diet, consider consuming the following foods:

 - Dairy products (Cheese, Milk and Yoghurt)